pgs-mhans/angularjs-styleguide/README.md

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.

     - Note: Avoid `ng-` as these are reserved for AngularJS directives.Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).
+    - Note: Use `pgs-` prefix for reusable PGS directives if possible.

 - **Restrict to Elements and Attributes**: When creating a directive that makes sense as a standalone element, allow restrict `E` (custom element) and optionally restrict `A` (custom attribute).
 Generally, if it could be its own control, `E` is appropriate.
 General guideline is allow `EA` but lean towards implementing as an element when its standalone and as an attribute when it enhances its existing DOM element.